larapiresmauch/SegDigital/README.md

-Conteúdo do disciplina
+Conteúdo do disciplina de Segurança Digital do 3° MTec Informática Turma 2022 (os pioneiros).
-2022 (os pioneiros)